 Although individual members of any breed always exhibit small differences, the majority of Shiloh shepherds have a very gentle, loving temperament.
 They typically bond strongly with their owners, and they’re generally gentle with children.
 They’re also more accepting of other pets than some German shepherds are.

 Shilohs are very intelligent, and they’re even easier to train than their German cousins are.
-They tend to be relatively calm, observant animals, and they aren’t prone to overreacting.
+They tend to be relatively calm dogs, observant animals, and they aren’t prone to overreacting.
 Instead, they typically maintain a level-headed demeanor when confronted with unfamiliar stimuli.

 Many Shiloh dog owners and breeders characterize these dogs as having a “softer” temperament than German shepherds, and they have a milder work-drive too.
 This makes them better suited for life as a family companion than many German shepherds who descend from working lines.